 Julie has continued writing for newspapers, The Times in Kuwait in 89 just before the first Gulf conflict, then Libya, Sweden, the Uk, and many other countries.
 And the stories could go on and on...

-I now live in Portugal, and I have had many books published in the past and have joined publishers Opera Omnia, and they published the first bilingual book back in November 2012.
+She now live in Portugal, and has had many books published in the past and have joined publishers Opera Omnia, and they published the first bilingual book back in November 2012.
 Many of my books are now in several languages.

 "I feel books are essential and that children should have carefree, happy, well-adjusted lives.
 Sadly, in this world, it is not always the case.
 But one can hope".